Skip to content

 • Lime takes weeks to months to shift soil pH.
 Fertilizer applied in the meantime may not deliver its full benefit.

-The correct sequence is: test pH → lime if needed → wait for pH to stabilize → then fertilize.
+Correct sequence: Test pH → lime if needed → wait for pH to stabilize (3–6 months) → then fertilize.
 This ensures your grass can actually absorb the nutrients you are paying for.
+See also: What to Spray on Grass in Spring.

 Lime Pellets vs. Powder vs. Liquid: Which Is Best?